 These things are not normal.
 They are abnormal.
 They are unnatural, unreal and insane, no less so for existing in a postmodern world which goes to immense trouble to convince its citizens that there is really no such thing as normality, or nature, or reality or sanity; that these things are subjective illusions.
 They are real and they have been almost completely absent from ‘modern’ human life not just for a year (since the beginning of the lockdown), not just for forty years (since the beginning of late-stage capitalism), not just for a four hundred years (since the beginning of capitalism), but for ten thousand years; since the beginning of civilisation.
 The roots of abnormality go almost immeasurably deep, full fathom five thousand; and faffing around in the branches will make no difference at all.

 The reason why nobody can think of a way out of our rapid slide into a horror that not even our greatest writers could imagine, is because they are trying to escape from an uncomfortable dystopia to a comfortable one.
-The solution to the problem of children going out of their minds through being strapped, at home, to electronic devices designed to addict them to a cultureless wasteland, is not to send them back to an institution designed to addict them to the ministrations of professional middle-men paid to enforce mastery of sub-moron tasks that have no other use than the more efficient functioning of a system which treats human beings like disposable pellets.
+The solution to the problem of children going out of their minds through being strapped, at home, to electronic devices designed to addict them to a cultureless wasteland, is not to send them back into an educational system designed to addict them to the ministrations of professional middle-men paid to enforce mastery of sub-moron tasks that have no other use than the more efficient functioning of a system which treats human beings like disposable pellets.
 The solution to the problem of not being able to see a doctor unless you win a bizarre lottery that permits five minutes of screen time with a well-qualified functionary of a newly evolving world of bio-fascism, is not to return to a world in which highly institutionalised drug-dispensers are paid to deprive you of the capacity to take care of yourself and send you, patched up and ready to continue producing, back to a workhouse which instantly makes you sick again.
+The solution to living in a world in which the highest and noblest expression of social participation is to never see another human being again is not to return to a world in which all human interactions which might have an impact on society must occur within institutions designed to ensure that everything unique, spontaneous, generous and unpredictable is annihilated completely.
 The solution to the horrors of a techno-totalitarian unlife of constant monitoring and surveillance, a nightmarish artificial order of heart-breaking digital loneliness, is not to return to a self-managing technocratic world of constant, purposeless, mindless, expansion, progress and consumption and, consequently, constant destruction of nature, consciousness, conviviality, vernacular sociality, freedom and fellow-feeling.

 In 2019 we lived in an entirely abnormal world, a millennial death-cult which had taken possession of the minds of just about everyone on planet earth.
 There was no real joy anywhere, no wild nature — except for holidays for rich people — and no real culture — the last gasp of collective genius having been extinguished forty years ago.
 This is why it was, and is, so extraordinarily easy to convince the world to lock itself up in a worldwide online prison.
-Everyone was already in prison, they were already socially distanced, and they were already masked.
-A pretext for making these de facto constraints actual realities was hardly necessary, nor is it necessary for those who own and manage the machine to worry overly about revolt, seeing as prisoners are just clamouring for a little more yard-time, a little more canteen-time, and perhaps a Famous Person to come along and show them how to cook.
+Everyone was already in prison, they were already socially distanced, they were already masked and they were already living a life worse than the plague we were told we were living in; a life of fear.
+A pretext for making these de facto constraints actual realities was hardly necessary, nor is it necessary for those who own and manage the machine to worry overly about revolt, seeing as prisoners are just clamouring for a little more yard-time, a little more canteen-time, and perhaps a Famous Person to come along and show them how to lose weight.

-Not that 2019 was worse than 2020, of course it wasn’t.
+Not that 2019 was worse than what followed, of course it wasn’t.
 It goes without saying that I preferred the world we had a year a ago to the one we have today.
 Even though I’ve long considered culture to be dead, I preferred a world in which I could freely pick through its bones.
 Even though I’ve always considered the faces of the people around me to be ghastly masks, I preferred life without muzzles.
 Even though I’ve always hated the law, I preferred not having the aggro of having to continually and conspicuously disobey it.
-Even though the professional classes give me existential dysentery, life was better when disobeying their moral-hygenic demands wasn’t tantamount to murder.
+Even though the professional classes give me existential dysentery, life was better when disobeying their moral-hygenic demands wasn’t a legally enforceable sin, tantamount to mass-murder.
+I preferred a perpetual war in which the Official Enemy lived in a resource-rich country thousands of miles away rather than within my own and everyone else’s body.
 And even though West Reading, where I live, was grim, I preferred it when the zombie army of haunted scrags on their way to their next suicide attempt were occupied with pubs, football matches and multiplexes.
 Yes, I prefer having soft prison guards, who are easier to evade, rather than AI lasers, which automatically wipe out dissent; and I prefer living in a prison cell with a window to one without.
 But it’s still a prison.

 There will be no way out of the final descent into the final horrors of civilisation while human minds remain entirely determined by the limits of civilisation; by the addictions, fears and justifying myths that it manufactures.
 We will only see a meaningful rebellion, one that will actually work, when life is so unbearable that only total revolt makes sense, when the feeble ambitions that have chained us to this miserable shadow-show — nice little job, nice little house, nice bit of fame, a few cashcredits — are perceived as the revolting sops they really are; when the ‘education’ and ‘fun’ and ‘health’ and ‘security’ of the world reveal themselves as the mechanisms of death.
 Then two things will happen.
 Most people will go completely out of their minds, and tear their and our lives apart, while a few people will find a quality arising within them that has been absent from human consciousness for a long, long time; fearlessness.

 We are all cowards, trained from birth to be anxious about loss, death, uncertainty and change; and this is why the system keeps on winning.
-A few of us refuse to wear masks, and refuse to lock down, and that’s all to the good, but nothing will change until we refuse to work, refuse to log on for society and solidarity, refuse centrally managed fun, refuse professional domination of the commons, refuse rent and tax, refuse property (meaning stolen land and appropriated resources; not things that individuals and communities possess), refuse borders, refuse signposts, refuse advertisements, refuse managers, refuse doctors, refuse governments, refuse teachers, refuse priests, refuse reform, refuse democracy, refuse petitions and refuse protests.
+A few of us refuse to wear masks, and refuse to lock down, and refuse to obey the medical priesthood and live in fear of their pathogenous devils, and that’s all to the good, but nothing will change until we refuse to work, refuse to log on for society and solidarity, refuse centrally managed fun, refuse professional domination of the commons, refuse rent and tax, refuse property (meaning stolen land and appropriated resources; not things that individuals and communities possess), refuse borders, refuse signposts, refuse advertisements, refuse managers, refuse doctors, refuse governments, refuse teachers, refuse priests, refuse reform, refuse democracy, refuse petitions, refuse scarcity, refuse industrial technology, refuse protests and refuse the idolised abstract image of life that the world forces us to worship.
 Refuse the entire civilised system.
 When we refuse to obey civilisation, then life will change.